Nija Tactical Knife Review: The Polish-Built Blade Made for Self-Defense

 HANDLE TEXTURE AND SIZE

-It is very smooth and provides absolutely no help in gripping the knife.
+It is very smooth and provides absolutely no grip on the knife.

-The last aspect of the Nija for which I wasn’t the biggest fan was the length of the handle.
-Now, I know I have said many times that the overall length of the Nija is great, and it is.
+The last aspect of the Nija I wasn’t the biggest fan of was its handle length.
+Now, I know I have said many times that the overall length of the Nija is excellent, and it is.

 It would still be great if the handle were just half an inch longer, providing more hand security.
 The tail being half an inch longer and having the slightest curve would help secure the hand without adding to much to the size.